Jasmin2895/twilio-support-chat/README.md

 ```bash
 npm start
 ```
-This project uses `proxy` so the server side will be running on port `3002` and client side on port `3000`.
+`Proxy` is used which helps to run the server side will be running on port `3002` and client side on port `3000`.

 5. This project uses **mongodb** so set up mongodb locally and in the file `db.js` replace username and password with your username and password.